bucs110a0spring22/ch3-lab-corr6/README.md

 _Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
- < Provide a short description of your program's functionality.
-No more than a couple sentences. >
+ We programmed 2 races between 2 turtles.
+In the first one we assigned each turtle a random distance to travel.
+In the second one we had each turtle take 10 steps and each step was a random distance.
+After the race we had one turtle draw 5 shapes in a double for loop that drew one shape, cleared it, and drew the next one.

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: 0

-Grace days remaining: < # >/5
+Grace days remaining: 5/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+ N/A

 ## REFERENCES:
- < List any outside resources used >
+ N/A

 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+ N/A